Originally Published: 3/4/18 10:05 a.m.

-Should you over seed pastures or hayfields with clovers during the winter and early spring months to increase animal performance and renovate your pastures?
+Should you over seed pastures or hayfields with clovers during the winter and early spring months to increase animal performance?

-Research across the country strongly suggests it does.
+Research across the country strongly suggests renovating pastures does increase animal performance.
 These grazing studies from across the United States have shown an increase in animal performance when they have been grazed on pastures with ryegrass with clover added to it.

 In a 2016 Mississippi State University cattle study, daily live weight gains were recorded on cattle grazing a mixture of Frosty berseem clover and Lonestar annual ryegrass.
 Frosty extended the grazing period and lowered nitrogen costs by 14%!
 Cattle grazing the ryegrass + berseem mix gained 0.87 lbs/day more than the straight ryegrass with commercial fertilizer.
 In the subsequent trial the grass following the Frosty plots showed an increase in growth and quality.